Taimisson/Data-Analysis/README.md

 ## Resources

-- [SQL Cheat Sheet](resources/sql-cheat-sheet.pdf): A handy reference guide for SQL syntax, functions, and common commands.
+-  A handy reference guide for SQL syntax, functions, and common commands.

 ## Projects